ericluwj/grunt-prerender/README.md

 ## The "prerender" task

 ### Overview
-You can read more about this tool at http://www.ericluwj.com/2015/11/17/seo-for-angularjs-on-s3.html.

 This tool allows you to prerender your SPA application and make it SEO-friendly for content marketing purposes, without the use of servers.
 This is very useful, especially when you place your client-side applications on infrastructure that does not support full web server features (e.g. AWS S3/Cloudfront, Github Pages).
-You can use this tool to prerender your SPA application before uploading the generated snapshots onto the relevant infrastructure (e.g. AWS S3).
+You can use this tool to prerender your SPA application before uploading the generated snapshots onto the relevant infrastructure (e.g. AWS S3, Github Pages).

+You can read more about this tool at http://www.ericluwj.com/2015/11/17/seo-for-angularjs-on-s3.html.
+You are encouraged to use version 0.2.2 as the tool now automatically does a snapshot of the hashed or hashbanged version of URLs, so that it can support all static file hosts (AWS S3, Google Cloud Storage, Rackspace Cloud Files, etc.).

 There are a few assumptions for this tool to work:
 1. Your SPA application is available as `index.html` on your site.
 2. `<base href="/">` to ensure all assets with relative urls will continue to be accessible or don't use relative links at all.
-3. The various url paths are accessible.
-(In the case of AWS S3, if you are using HTML5 pushstate with the hash prefix (`!`), you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)
+~~3.
+The various url paths are accessible.
+(In the case of AWS S3, if you are using HTML5 pushstate with the hash prefix (`!`), you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)~~
+*Note: As of version 0.2.2, you no longer need to ensure deep-linked URLs can work, as this tool will now automatically use the hashed or hashbanged versions of the URLs and crawl the `index.html` in the root directory.*

 How this tool works is by taking a HTML snapshot of a particular url path and then saving it as `index.html` under the directory path itself.
 For example, for the following url `http://www.mysite.com/a/`, the HTML snapshot for the url will be saved as `index.html` within the directory `a` under the root folder.